tardis-sn/tardis/docs/installation.rst

 You can see a list of all the requirements of TARDIS in the `environment definition file <https://raw.githubusercontent.com/tardis-sn/tardis/master/tardis_env3.yml>`_.

-TARDIS is using AstroPy's excellent installation helpers and thus uses similar instructions to AstroPy.
+TARDIS is using Astropy's excellent installation helpers and thus uses similar instructions to Astropy.

 .. _anaconda_inst_label: